jbernadas/html-table-2-pdf-2-image/README.rst

 TABLE CONVERTER
 ============

-Crawls and harvest links then, recursively looks for tables to reconstitute from old style tables to Bootstrap ready tables.
+Crawls and harvests links, then recursively looks for tables and cleans it of extra attributes then builds new Bootstrap ready tables.

 Features: